 There is so much more than just shopping at the American Girl store, that some girls call it one of the best Atlanta attractions.
 Ask about events, some of which are FREE.
 This is only one of two in the entire Southeast (the other is in Nashville.)

-18 Things to Do for Frequent Atlanta Visitors and Residents
+For Frequent Atlanta Visitors and Residents

 Discover the beauty of Pine Mountain, located just over an hour from the airport.
 Explore 2,500-acres of gardens, trails, and natural beauty, including a visit to the Cecil B. Day Butterfly Center.
 On the website you can find out what's in bloom the season you plan on visiting.
 There are educational opportunities like shows, workshops, hikes and group programs.
 Annual memberships available.
 Gardens admission is included with all Callaway Resort lodging options.